Government under fire over support for Ukrainian refugees

 “This means anyone without ties to the UK fleeing the conflict in Ukraine will have a right to come to this nation.”

-The Home Office was unable to confirm if it is working on drawing up additional measures for Ukrainians to come to the UK.
+The Home Office could not confirm if it was drawing up additional measures for Ukrainians to come to the UK.
 But a spokeswoman insisted extensive support was already in place and said: “This is a rapidly moving and complex picture and, as the situation develops, we will continue to keep our support under constant review.”

 According to reports, some Ukrainians have been turned away at the UK border when arriving in Calais, France.